tonyg/racket-something/README.md

 and are then made available to the normal macro-expansion process (which involves a new infix-rewriting semi-phase).

+Colons are optional to indicate a following suite at the end of an indentation-sensitive line.
+Indentation-sensitivity is disabled inside parentheses and square brackets.
+If inside a parenthesised expression, indentation-sensitivity can be reenabled with a colon at the end of a
+line:

+    a b (c d:
+          e
+          f)

+    = (a b (c d (block e f)))

+    a b (c d
+          e
+          f)

+    = (a b (c d e f))

+Conversely, long lines may be split up and logically continued over subsequent physical lines with a trailing `\`:

+    a b c \
+      d \
+      e

+    = (a b c d e)

 Semicolons may also appear in vertically-laid-out suites; these two are equivalent: